About the University

-This research-led approach shapes the way we educate our students through teaching that opens everything up to question.
-It’s a style of learning that relies on learning by discovery, preparing graduates who can bring fresh perspectives to the ever-evolving landscape of global health and wellbeing challenges.
+Their research-led approach shapes the way Imperial College educate students through teaching that opens everything up to question.
+It’s a style of learning that relies on learning by discovery and prepares graduates to bring fresh perspectives to the ever-evolving landscape of technology.

 This postgraduate programme is delivered by Imperial’s School of Public Health.
 Its goal is to achieve a healthier population through: